-While most spider bites are harmless, some can be rather dangerous in normal circumstances.
 Allergies, lesions, pus, and scars are just some outcomes of a spider bite.
-And while you are pregnant, the symptoms can take on a more dangerous form, and lead to nasty complications for you and your unborn baby.
+When you are pregnant, the symptoms may take on a more dangerous form, and could lead to nasty complications for you and your developing baby.

-Here, we talk about how spider bite during pregnancy can affect you and what you can do to treat them.
+Here, we talk about how spider bite during pregnancy may affect you and what you may do to treat them.

 Symptoms Of Spider Bites During Pregnancy

 Signs and symptoms of spider bites are quite apparent.
-Find below some prominent symptoms of spider bite while pregnant
+Find below some prominent symptoms of spider bite that might develop while pregnant.

 - Mild pain